 Golden Gate Bridge History

 Many wanted to build a bridge to connect San Francisco to Marin County.
-San Francisco was the largest American city still served primarily by ferry boats.
-Because it did not have a permanent link with communities around the bay, the city’s growth rate was below the national average.
-Many experts said that a bridge couldn’t be built across the 6,700 ft (2,042 m) strait.
-It had strong, swirling tides and currents, with water 372 ft (113 m) in depth at the center of the channel, and frequent strong winds.
+Ferry boats primarily served San Francisco, making it the largest American city with this mode of transport.
+The city’s growth rate lagged behind the national average due to the lack of a permanent link with surrounding communities.
+Many experts said they couldn’t build a bridge across the 6,700 ft (2,042 m) strait.
+The Golden Gate featured deep waters, swirling tides, currents, and frequent strong winds.
 Experts said that ferocious winds and blinding fogs would prevent construction and operation.

 Golden Gate Bridge Design